madrilene/eleventy-excellent/readme.md

 ### 22-10-04

 - All markdown syntax set.
-Some tests with web components and webC.
-- TODO: dark mode

 ## Credits and Thank yous